 Most adults commonly need around 7 to 8 hours of sleep every night to be able to live a healthy life, however, it often varies from person to person.
 Some common causes of insomnia include high-stress levels, hectic work schedules, poor sleep habits, mental health disorders, daily intake of certain types of medications, some medical conditions, pre-existing sleep-related disorders, and excessive intake of caffeine, nicotine, alcohol, etc.

 There are certain ways in which you can deal with insomnia.
-With the help of certain medicines and therapy, you can get back to a healthy sleep schedule.
+With the help of several techniques such drinking prescription medicines and undergoing red light therapy at home, you can get back to a healthy sleep schedule.
 In addition to that, you can also try these alternatives to battle insomnia once and for all.

 5 Alternative Ways to Battle Insomnia